henrymxu/evebot/README.md

 #### Installation From Source
 1. Clone / Download the git repository (`git clone git@github.com:henrymxu/evebot.git`)
-2. Setup the environment variables and api tokens
+2. Set up the environment variables and api tokens
     - If you know how to set up environment variables you can do that
-    - If not, you can set up a `keys.json` file in the `evebot` folder with the key value pairs
+    - If not, you can set up a `keys.json` file in the `evebot` directory with the key value pairs
-3. Inside a terminal, navigate to the `evebot` folder
+3. Inside a terminal, navigate to the newly cloned `evebot` directory
 4. Install TypeScript (`npm install -g typescript`) and ts-node (`npm install -g ts-node`)
 5. Install the dependencies using `npm install`
 6. Start the bot using `node -r ts-node/register ./src/main.ts`